Esri/weighted-raster-overlay-service-toolbox/README.md

 # Weighted-raster-overlay-service toolbox
 This python toolbox contains analysis tools that help prepare and configure data for a weighted overlay service.
 The tools apply the proper fields, properties, and metadata to your raster layers and mosaic dataset.
-The service can be used in web-based apps such as ArcGIS GeoPlanner, ArcGIS Web AppBuilder, and ArcGIS Experience Builder.
+The service can be used in web-based apps such as ArcGIS Experience Builder.

 ![image](https://user-images.githubusercontent.com/59451655/175434439-66f9121e-0866-46c7-bb8d-5569d595518e.png)